apike/allenpike.com/speaking/index.markdown

 I often speak on the same topics that I [write about](/archive).
 Here are some examples:

-* **Product and project management for quality**, including [communication](/2017/principle-of-least-surprise/), iteration, and what it takes to drive great UX.
+* **Product and project management for quality**, including communication, iteration, and what it takes to drive great UX.
 * **Mobile app design and development**, especially topics around UI and product strategy.
-* **Lessons learned from shipping products**, whether it was our app that [mapped the internet](http://www.steamclock.com/blog/2013/03/mapping-the-internet/), our various internal product experiments, or one of the dozens of products we've shipped for clients.
+* **Lessons learned from shipping products**, including the various products I've led over the years, and the many dozens of products we've shipped for clients.
-* **Engineering leadership**, including [engaging and retaining](/2017/feedback-mountain/) a team, technical decision-making, and advocating for quality.
+* **Engineering leadership**, including building and engaging a product team, technical decision-making, and leading for quality.
 * **Running a business**, especially a software business.
-* **Personal stories** that inform, whether they're [heavy](/2017/bright-side-of-the-moon/) or [light](/2014/feeding-the-baby/).
+* **Personal stories** that inform, whether they're heavy or light.

 Also, on occasion, I'll MC a conference or show.